 Why is reading so important?

 In everything you do, you need to be able to read.
 The more you can read, the more of the world you can access.
-It is through reading that you learn about the world we live in: about other cultures and places, people and what they have done, events both past and present.
+It is through reading that we learn about the world we live in: about other cultures and places, people, and what they have done, events both past and present.
 Books open up different worlds to us; places we simply cannot visit.

 What can you find in the Library?

 A place to find your next great read!